mdn/content/files/en-us/web/css/anchor/index.md

       The specification also defines `inside` and `outside` values, which are currently not supported by any browser.

 - {{cssxref("length-percentage")}} {{optional_inline}}
-  - : This is a fallback value that specifies what the function should return if the `anchor()` function is invalid.
+  - : Specifies a fallback value the function should resolve to if the `anchor()` function would otherwise be invalid.

 > **Note:** The anchor side you position the positioned element relative to has to be along the same axis as the inset value being set.
 For example, `top: anchor(left)` doesn't make sense and won't work.